 Spring quarter’s been a doozy.
 I’m teaching more credits than normal and for the first time ever I’ve got an evening class from 4:00-6:00 pm three nights a week.
 Also, the high season for my husband’s business just kicked into gear about three weeks ago…the same time my quarter started.
 Taken together all of these changes have really put a dent in our normal dinnertime routine.

-Typically, I have no trouble spending an hour or more in the evening trying out a new recipe with multiple sub recipes or waiting for pizza dough to rise while I whip up a fresh salad and homemade dressing.
+Typically, I have no trouble spending an hour or more in the evening trying out a new recipe with multiple sub-recipes (sauces, cooked grains, etc.) or waiting for pizza dough to rise while I whip up a fresh salad and homemade dressing.
 But these days I’m looking for shortcuts anywhere I can find them.
 We’re talking chili-mac with canned (vegetarian) chili and boxed (Annie’s) mac and cheese, bean and cheese quesadillas with grapes as a side dish, or super-fast (fake) chicken Caesar salads.

 The garbanzos come together in just 15 minutes.
-The rice takes about 30, so I’d start it first, but it’s all hands off time once you fill the pot and turn it on.
+The quinoa takes about 20, so I’d start it first, but it’s all hands-off time once you fill the pot and turn it on.
 (Or if you’re organized enough to batch cook on the weekends, you could have a cooked grain ready to go.)
 To round out the plate, some roasted cauliflower would be lovely if I had the time.
 But I don’t have the time, remember?
 This meal calls for a more convenient veggie.
 Bring on the canned green beans, baby.

 I hope your April schedule is just the right amount of full for your liking, with work or family or other commitments.
 But if you find yourself in need of a lightning-fast meal on a particularly busy evening, consider a bowl of these tangy, tomatoey, warmly-spiced little balls of goodness.